 As a coach, you need to be continually challenging your people to get better.
 This happens when you give regular and meaningful feedback, show interest in your team members’ development, encourage self-reflection, and are generous with your time when they need your support.

 Keep your eye on the big picture as well.
-Always refer back to the Seven Traits I shared earlier, and try to involve everyone in filling in the gaps.
-You’d work with each person’s strengths for the benefit of the team, all the while making sure that everyone is subscribing to the team’s culture.
+Always refer back to the Seven Traits I shared earlier, and try to involve everyone in closing in the gaps.
+You’d work with each person’s strengths for the benefit of the team, all while making sure that everyone is subscribing to the team’s culture.
 There should also be an understanding that if someone steps out of line, you would have to take action.